f4grx/sys11/monitor/README.md

 Simulation
 ==========
 gdb 8.3.1 still supports 68hc11 simulation.
-Some init instructions are required to make it run with the sys11 monitor.
+Program can be somewhat run using the sim target but single stepping does not work.
+See the ../sim/README.md document for how to use our custom simulator.

-the simulator currently has a bug that prevents me from remapping the I/O registers via a write to INIT, but I intend to fix that.
+The gdb simulator currently has a bug that prevents me from remapping the I/O registers via a write to INIT.
+It was reported to upstream with no feedback.

+register relocation works on our custom simulator.

 Application Binary Interface
 ============================